lingjunzhao/lingjunzhao.github.io/_pages/about.md

 I am a 5th-year Ph.D. student at the Computer Science Department of University of Maryland, College Park, where I am advised by Prof. Hal Daumé III.
 I graduated from Columbia University with M.S. in Computer Science, and Sun Yat-Sen University with B.S. in Computational Mathematics.

 I am broadly interested in studying problems related to **trustworthiness** in **multimodal** setting, aiming to enhance **human-centered AI**.
 My research focuses on equipping visual-language models with self-reasoning and self-improvement capabilities to better serve human needs.
-This includes (i) correcting hallucinations and communicating uncertainties, (ii) fostering pragmatic understanding by simulating human behavior, and (iii) generating faithful explanations.
+This includes (i) correcting hallucinations and communicating uncertainties, (ii) fostering pragmatic understanding by simulating human behavior, (iii) generating faithful explanations and (iv) visual-language alignment for long context.

+I am open to collaborate with one/two junior PhD students, please feel free to reach out and let me know your interests.

 # News